Microplastics in Baby Bottles: How to Sterilize Safely

 The Trinity College Study Explained

-When researchers simulated standard WHO guidelines for sterilizing baby bottles and preparing formula, the results were shocking.
-Using hot water (158°F / 70°C) inside standard polypropylene bottles caused the plastic to rapidly shed microplastics.
+The 2020 Trinity College study, published in Nature Food, simulated standard WHO guidelines for sterilizing baby bottles and preparing formula, and the results were shocking.
+Using hot water (158°F / 70°C) inside standard polypropylene bottles caused the plastic to shed millions of microplastic particles per liter.

 • Polypropylene (PP) bottles shed heavily under heat.